mdulon/ADA_GaG_Datastory/index.md

 It is interesting to note that not only politicians are assigned to a political party on wikidata.
 In fact, people with other professions but who are involved in campaigns are also attributed to a political party.
 These people might also want to influence the sports media audience in the direction of their political activism.
 So, for the purpose of conducting a comprehensive analysis on politics in sports media, it is actually interesting to consider the quotes of all people linked to a political party potentially political.

-The subset of speakers with a political party represents PERCENTAGE% of speakers in sports quotes.
+The subset of speakers with a political party represents 8.78% of speakers in sports quotes.
 As this percentage is significant, we consider that a policy analysis in sport is once again worth carrying out.

 ### Speakers with political party : occupation distribution